Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

 \begin{example} Consider the triangle network from \Cref{fig:networks}(b), with steady state system \eqref{eq:triangle}.
-It relates to the various notions of toricity discussed in this section in the following way: \begin{itemize} \item This network has a binomial steady state ideal (or \emph{toric steady states}) if and only if $\kappa_1=\kappa_2$. \item It follows from the matrix--tree theorem \cite[§2]{Craciun2009toric} that it has complex-balanced steady states (gives rise to a \emph{toric dynamical system}) if and only if $\kappa_1\kappa_3(\kappa_1\kappa_4+\kappa_2\kappa_4)=(\kappa_3\kappa_4)^2$. \item The network satisfies the conditions of the deficiency one theorem.
+It relates to the various notions discussed in this section in the following way: \begin{itemize} \item This network has a binomial steady state ideal (or \emph{toric steady states}) if and only if $\kappa_1=\kappa_2$. {In particular, Condition 3.1 of \cite{Millan2012toricsteadystates} is not satisfied.} \item It follows from the matrix--tree theorem \cite[§2]{Craciun2009toric} that it has complex-balanced steady states (gives rise to a \emph{toric dynamical system}) if and only if $\kappa_1\kappa_3(\kappa_1\kappa_4+\kappa_2\kappa_4)=(\kappa_3\kappa_4)^2$. \item The network satisfies the conditions of the deficiency one theorem.
 It is also dynamically equivalent to a complex-balanced network (is \emph{disguised toric}) for all rate constants (cf. \cite[Thm.~3.1]{Brustenga2022disguised}).
-Each of these observations give that the network is quasithermostatic for all $\k\in\RR^m_{>0}$. \end{itemize} These observations fit with what we have already seen in \Cref{ex:trianglenetwork_revisited}, namely that the network is toric with respect to $A=L$. \end{example}
+Each of these observations gives that the network is quasithermostatic for all $\k\in\RR^m_{>0}$. \end{itemize} These observations fit with what we have already seen in \Cref{ex:trianglenetwork_revisited}, namely that the network is toric with respect to $A=L$. \end{example}

 \newlength{\bibitemsep} \newlength{\bibparskip} \oldthebibliography\thebibliography \thebibliography[1]{ \oldthebibliography{#1} }

 \bibfont{ }

 [1]{$^{#1}$}